If there’s one thing I’ve learned from my dad’s recent heart issues, it’s this:

 A blood test is a vital first step in engaging actively in preserving your health.

-It can show you areas to improve, or reaffirm that your active, nutrition-conscious lifestyle is working for you.
+It can show you areas to improve, or reaffirm that your active, nutrition-conscious lifestyle is working for you (and that you’re getting the hard-to-find nutrients).

 Regardless of what it says, it will give you peace of mind because a basic blood test is still our best way of understanding what’s happening in our bodies.